nitram509/scsreader/net.scs.reader/readme.txt

 Remarks
 ------------------------------------------------------------------------------

-'ATTR_JOBCCSID' is not supported by V5R4 and above.
+'ATTR_JOBCCSID' is not supported by V5R3 and before.
 Thus, older systems do not offer all possibilities to guess the correct CCSID!